khadas/khadas_docs/source/edge/BuildAndroid.md

 - [x] [Install Toolchains for Rockchip Platform](/edge/InstallToolchains.html)

 # Building

+{% note info Note %}
-*Note: Before you start to build, make sure you have done all the `Preperations` listed above.*
+Before you start to build, make sure you have done all the `Preperations` listed above.
+{% endnote %}

 # android 10.0: